 Keywords should correspond to the subject matter of your ad.
 Try to imagine what kind of search queries will be entered by users who are looking for your product/service.

 Be sure that your wordings are exact and specific.
 Take the following phrases by way of example: repairs — TV repairs — Toshiba TV repairs.
 The keyword placed at the end will be the most efficient because this is the best match to the user’s (your potential client’s) interest.

 You may edit, delete or add keywords, and your forecast will be recalculated.
-If the keyword in your forecast is highlighted in grey and is accompanied by an icon , the system is warning you that your ad may not be very efficient.
-It is recommended to replace this keyword before launching your ad campaign.
+If a keyword in your forecast is highlighted in grey and is accompanied by an icon, this is a warning that your keyword may not be very effective.
+It's best to replace this keyword right away.

 Yandex.Direct calculates the following indicators for each keyword:

 Average CPC forecasts — the average bid necessary for your ads to appear in the selected display position.
 The bid varies for different keywords, as it depends on the specific ad's indicators as well as the level of competition with other advertisers.

 Click price — the average actual cost of a click-through from the ad display for that keyword.
 Learn more about how click price is calculated...

 The CTR forecast is the average clickability of ads displayed for the particular keyword.
 CTR is the ratio of the number of clicks on the ad to the number of its impressions.
 CTR denotes an ad's efficiency.